florianschanda/PyMPF/README.md

 Z3, MathSAT, SONOLAR, Alt-Ergo, Colibri, goSAT, and xsat; and has found bugs in all of them ;)

+# SMT-LIB random testcase generator
+This will move to a new project.
+For now it is still available in the "python2" branch of PyMPF.

 # Requirements
 Python 3.5 or later.